How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 Step 1: Develop Fundamental Prerequisite Programs

 These establishment-wide programs include Sanitation Standard Operating Procedures (SOPs), Good Manufacturing Practices (GMPs), allergen control, pest control, and more.
 Such programs provide the essential groundwork for your HACCP system and help justify why some hazards are not reasonably likely to occur.
-This foundational work is key to building a HACCP plan that is both practical and compliant with HACCP food standards.
+This foundational work is key to building a HACCP plan that is both practical and compliant.

 Step 2: Assemble the HACCP Team

 Form a cross-functional team representing production, quality, sanitation, and other key areas.
-At least one team member should be trained in HACCP according to 9 CFR 417.7(b) - a U.S. regulation for meat and poultry processing plants.
+At least one team member should be trained in HACCP according to 9 CFR 417.7(b) — a U.S. regulation for meat and poultry.
 If you operate outside the USA, check your local HACCP training requirements.
-Cultivating a strong food safety culture across your establishment ensures everyone understands their role in supporting the HACCP system, which is critical for developing a HACCP plan that works in practice.
+In practice, multi-disciplinary teams catch hazards that no single person would identify alone.

 Step 3: Describe the Food, Its Production, Distribution, Intended Use, and Consumers

 Provide a detailed description of your products, including types, processing steps, packaging, shelf life, and storage or distribution conditions.
-Consider who the end users are, such as retail customers, institutions, or vulnerable populations like hospitals or schools.
-This information shapes the scope of your basic HACCP plan and helps focus the analysis on relevant risks.
+Consider who the end users are — retail customers, institutions, or vulnerable populations like hospitals or schools.
+A product sold to hospitals carries different risk considerations than one sold in retail.

 Step 4: Develop and Verify Process Flow Diagrams

-Create comprehensive flow charts illustrating every step of your production process, including the handling of materials, packaging, rework, and any interventions.
-Then, conduct a physical walkthrough of your facility to verify that the flow diagram accurately reflects actual operations.
-This ensures your HACCP approach is based on a true representation of your production environment.
+Create comprehensive flow charts illustrating every step of your production process, including handling of materials, packaging, rework, and any interventions.
+Then conduct a physical walkthrough of your facility to verify that the flow diagram accurately reflects actual operations.
+Discrepancies between the diagram and reality are one of the most common audit findings.

 Step 5: Group Products by Process Category

-Identify the appropriate process category for each product according to regulatory classifications (for example, 9 CFR 417.2(b)(1) in the USA), such as slaughter, raw intact/non-intact products, thermally processed commercially sterile, fully cooked but not shelf stable, etc. Grouping products with similar processes and hazards allows you to create shared HACCP plans where applicable, streamlining your food safety management.
+Identify the appropriate process category for each product according to regulatory classifications (for example, 9 CFR 417.2(b)(1) in the USA).
+Grouping products with similar processes and hazards allows you to create shared HACCP plans where applicable, reducing duplication and making your documentation more manageable.

 Part 2: Applying the Seven HACCP Principles (Steps 6–12)